GalenWong/groundy/README.md

 - database: contains database APIs for songs, playlists and tokens
 - downloader: to download songs & track progress
 - ipc & ipc-renderder: for backend-to-frontend and frontend-to-backend communication
-- youtubeData: to get recommendations from YouTube and
+- youtubeData: to get recommendations from YouTube and fetch meta data for videos and playlists
-- playlist: contain APIs for playlist module
+- playlist: contain APIs for playlist module to manage the local playlists
-- SongStore: contains APIS for songs
+- SongStore: contains APIs for interacting with the file system to store songs

 `/components` includes logical React components for the frontend